 |C and C-||Weak||Indicates a company that is going through financial problems of one sort or another.
 Not a good choice for purchasing an insurance policy.|

 |D||Poor||This company has suffered some sort of major financial stress and is currently on shaky financial ground.
-Companies with a rating of D may not be suitable for insurance purchases or long term investments.|
+Companies with a rating of D may not be suitable for insurance purchases or long-term investments.|

-|E||Under regulatory supervision||Indicates a company which is being investigated or administrated by outside agency.|
+|E||Under regulatory supervision||Indicates a company that is being investigated or administrated by an outside agency.|

 |F||In liquidation||Indicates a company that is being liquidated to pay debts.
 An F-rated company is probably not allowed to sell insurance products, and would not be a wise investment.|